AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/rfm-analysis.md

 >[!NOTE]
 >
->The percentiles used are even splits of customers (for example,20% buckets to return 1-5).
+>The percentiles used are even splits of customers (for example, 20% buckets to return 1-5).
 If you have a custom way you would like to weight these, let the analyst know when you submit the ticket.

 ## Metrics